-3.3.5 Option L Description
+3.4.5 Option L Description

-Option L adds electronic AC and DC load mode functionality to the AZX power source turning it into a fully functional programmable load.
-Standard AZX modes remain available to select if this option is configured.
+Option L adds electronic AC and DC load mode functionality to the AZX power source or GSZ grid simulator, turning it into a fully functional programmable load.
+Standard AZX and GSZ operating modes remain available to select if this option is configured.

-3.3.6 Option W Description & Connection Considerations
+3.4.6 Option W Description & Connection Considerations

-Option W means the three output neutral terminals are not shorted together inside the AZX unit.
-For three phase load applications, the user will have to short the neutral outputs at the back of the AZX or at the load.
-This option allows each phase / output to be used as an independent Source or Load (if configured with Option L).
-It also supports output FORM4 and FORM5.
+Option W means the three output neutral terminals are not shorted together inside the unit.
+For three phase WYE applications, the user will have to short the neutral outputs at the back of the unit or at the load.
+This option allows each phase to be used as an independent Source or Load (if configured with Option L or ELZ).
+It also supports output FORM4 through FORM6.

-Consideration for AZX operating modes and output connections with standard AZX versus AZX with W Option are as follows:
+Consideration for operating modes and output connections with standard versus W Option are as follows:

-The standard AZX in three phase mode has 3 sources (phases) in a Y (star) connection, ie. all neutrals are connected together with an internal shorting busbar.
-In voltage mode they function as three voltage sources, in current or load mode they function as three current sources.
+The standard unit in three phase mode has 3 sources or loads (phases) in a Y (star) connection, i.e. all neutrals are connected together with an internal shorting busbar.
+In voltage mode they function as three voltage sources, in current or load mode they function as three current sources, in load mode as three loads.

-The W Option means this internal shorting busbar has been removed, so it converts the AZX to three independent (and thus floating) voltage or current sources, similar to having three batteries, which can be externally connected in Y (star), delta, or even in series."
+The W Option means this internal shorting busbar has been removed, so it converts the AZX to three independent (and thus floating) voltage or current sources, like having three batteries, which can be externally connected in Y (star), delta, or even in series."

-Thus, a standard AZX is identical to an AZX -W with its three Neutral terminals shorted externally."
+Thus, a standard unit is identical to one with -W with its three Neutral terminals shorted externally."